marcinn/django-forum/README.txt

  * Code is as pulled out of my other projects - changes will be made as I go to make sure it's as standalone as possible, right now should be pretty good.
- * Currently assumes it's installed under /forum/ - all the links and absolute URL's point to /forum/.

 [1] http://code.google.com/p/django-registration/